mrmostley/CopyPasteImage---Claude-Code-Web/README.md

 1. Wait for page to fully load
 2. Click into the chat input before pasting
 3. Try refreshing the page
-4. Check if Claude Code UI has been updated (report issue)
+4. Check if Claude Code Web UI has been updated (report issue)

 ### Image Too Large Error